kartonfarkas/api_docs/source/use_cases/transactional_emails/external_id_key.rst

 Use Custom External ID as Key
 =============================

-If you want to use the same ID that you have in your external database to identify contacts in Suite, you can use an external ID.
+If you want to use the same ID that you have in your external database to identify contacts in Emarsys, you can use an external ID.
-Let’s suppose that external ID is the name of the column in your database that contains the external ID and you want to use the same name for your custom field in Suite.
+Let’s suppose that external ID is the name of the column in your database that contains the external ID and you want to use the same name for your custom field in Emarsys.

 Preparation
 -----------

 **Preconditions**:

-+ To perform these preparatory steps, you will need the credentials for your Suite account (account name and environment, user name and password).
++ To perform these preparatory steps, you will need the credentials for your Emarsys account (account name and environment, user name and password).

 .. note:: Create a dedicated external event for each of your emails, otherwise a single external event may accidentally
           trigger many emails.

 + You should already have a custom field for the external ID, called **externalId**.
-  If you do not have one, create it in Suite via the **Admin** menu, **Field editor**.
+  If you do not have one, create it in Emarsys via the **Admin** menu, **Field editor**.
 + Fetch the field ID of the **externalID** field.
   To create a contact with custom fields like our **externalID**, you need the IDs of the fields you want to involve (see :doc:`../../suite/contacts/contact_field_list`).

 * **Create an External Event**:
-  Create the external event in the Suite UI.
+  Create the external event in the Emarsys application.
 You can find external events in the **Admin** menu.

 * **Create the Email**: